Coronavirus and Flu Information

 You can get the free NHS flu vaccine if you:

-The NHS will let you know in autumn or early winter when you can get your flu vaccine.
+The NHS will let you know in autumn or early winter when you can get your flu vaccine, or you can attend a local pharmacy during the flu season.

 Some people may be able to get vaccinated through their maternity service, care home or their employer if they are a frontline health or social care worker.